-This 18-page full color printable pack includes:
+This 18-page full-color printable springtime activities pack includes:

 In this figure ground visual activity, kids will search for how many of each type of flower are on the page.
 This activity can be used by printing the page and writing on it or the therapist/teacher can pull up the page on screen share, using the question list to ask kids questions related to visual discrimination and spatial concepts.